-The Direct Appeal is the CPO’s main fundraising mechanism to support Enrichment Programs and Wish List requests.
-Direct Appeal requests are distributed at the beginning of the school year, and donations may be made at any time online, or by check payable to “Curtis Parent Organization”.
-Checks may be mailed to the CPO (at the Curtis School) or sent directly with students to be delivered to the Curtis main office.
+The direct appeal is the CPO’s main fundraising mechanism to support cultural and creative enrichment programs, scholarships, teacher appreciation events, and much more.
+Direct appeal requests are sent out at the beginning of the school year, along with the directory verification and ordering process, and reminders are sent throughout the year.
+Donations may be made at any time online, or by check payable to Curtis Parent Organization.
+Checks can be mailed to the CPO (at Curtis) or sent directly with students to be delivered to the Curtis main office.

 SCHOOL - PICK-UP/ DROP-OFF